bertvv/ansible-role-bind/README.md

 Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base/)).

-If you like/use this role, please consider giving it a star or reviewing it on Ansible Galaxy.
+If you like/use this role, please consider giving it a star.
 Thanks!

 ## Requirements

-- The `filter_plugins` directory should be copied to `${ANSIBLE_HOME}`.
-It contains a few functions that manipulate IP addresses.
-If you forget this step, you will get the error message "`no filter named 'reverse_lookup_zone'`" in the task 'Main BIND config file'.
-See [~~Issue #5~~](https://github.com/bertvv/ansible-role-bind/issues/5).
+No specific requirements.

 ## Role Variables